souk4711/rubsh/README.md

 * `_no_err`:
   * use: Disables STDERR being internally stored.
 This is useful for commands that produce huge amounts of output that you don’t need, that would otherwise be hogging memory if stored internally by rubsh.
   * default value: `false`
+* `_out_bufsize`:
+  * use: The STDOUT buffer size. nil for unbuffered, 0 for line buffered, anything else for a buffer of that amount.
+  * default value: 0
+* `_err_bufsize`:
+  * use: The STDERR buffer size. nil for unbuffered, 0 for line buffered, anything else for a buffer of that amount.
+  * default value: 0
 * `_in`:
   * use: Specifies an argument for the process to use as its standard input.
   * default value: `nil`